m0nters/OS_HCMUS_Lab02-Partition_detection_GUI/README.md

 Plug in your USB, make sure you have divided it into several partitions before (we only support 2 types: NTFS, FAT32), then run the program.

 ## License
-That's bullshit, we don't care, take it if you want. (the whole program is already a mess)
+That's bullshit, we don't care, take it if you want. (the whole program is already a mess btw, hope you can understand the source code)